 As soon as we are aware that someone has been diagnosed with breast cancer, we present that person with our "pink gift basket", a basket filled with lots of "pink" surprises and a welcome letter to introduce them to the organization.
 We invite them to join us for our support group meetings so that they might meet other "survivors" who have already traveled the same road.
 The "sisterhood" is an invaluable resource during the whirlwind of confusion and treatment.
 A woman lifted up by others is stronger than a woman standing alone!

-We also provide "pink gift bags" to the Montgomery Cancer Center and Dr. Pamela Strickland's office to be given to patients at the time of their diagnoses.
-"Pink ribbon" items are a welcomed gift to all of these patients.
+We also provide "pink gift bags" to the Montgomery Cancer Center and to breast surgeons in Montgomery to be given to patients at the time of their diagnoses.
 This package includes items that the patient might use while taking treatments.
 Not only does this gift introduce them to WOH, but it also gives them a warm feeling of encouragement and HOPE.
 "Pink" will have a special meaning from this day forward!

 More women (and men) are being diagnosed with breast cancer daily and WOH would like to reach out to those in our community and help make the diagnosis a little more bearable.
-If you know of someone personally that has been diagnosed, please call WOH and we will be glad to deliver a basket to them, or provide a basket for you to deliver to your friend.
+If you know of someone that has been diagnosed, please call WOH and we will be glad to deliver a basket to them.

 WOMEN of HOPE breast cancer support groups help those people and their care givers in all stages of breast cancer.
 Our focus is on coping with diagnosis, treatment and enjoying life after cancer.
 Bring your family and friends to the monthly meetings and special programs at no charge.
 Learn from guest speakers who are doctors, nurses and cancer survivors.
 Come and meet people who have been cancer survivors for many years.